 Nearly 13 Million Children Are Living in Poverty in America

-Early in 2020, it was estimated that almost 12 million children in America were living in poverty – a burden borne disproportionately by Black and Hispanic kids, as well as those living in rural areas.
+Early in 2020, it was estimated that almost 12 million children in America were living in poverty – a burden disproportionately affecting Black and Hispanic kids, as well as those living in rural areas.
 Then COVID forced even more parents out of work.
-Today, the number of children living in poverty in Amrica is close to 13 million.
+Today, the number of children living in poverty in America is close to 13 million.

 Children who grow up in poverty are more likely to have certain underlying health conditions.
 The poorest children also tend to have the fewest learning materials at home and experience higher rates of learning loss.
 And child hunger is worse in rural America, where child poverty is more persistent.

 Rural poverty in America is an emergency.
 Your support today can give a child growing up in poverty in America the opportunity for a brighter future.

 Where Does Child Poverty in America Exist?

-Families are suffering in every state and at every income level, but the poorest families experience higher rates of poverty in America and are struggling the most.
+Child poverty exists in every state and at every income level.
+But the poorest families experience higher rates of poverty in America and are struggling the most.

 - Nationwide, two-thirds of U.S. families are having difficulty making ends meet

 - 42% of rural households are having serious financial problems since the start of the pandemic

-- Families in Louisiana are hurting the most—the state ranks and in the bottom 5 on difficulty paying bills
+- Families in Louisiana are hurting the most— the state ranks in the bottom 5 on difficulty paying bills

 - Communities of color are also more likely to be affected by job loss